alexandre-labs/caps2esc/README.md

 # caps2esc

 This is just a lazy idea to configure the capslock key as ESC and CTRL.
-A lot thanks [@oblitum](https://github.com/oblitum)!
+Many thanks [@oblitum](https://github.com/oblitum)!

 __The original gist (https://gist.github.com/oblitum/eafd75ba94a272fbf31e):__